 7 Cocktail Recipes To Try While In Lockdown

-There is nothing quite like bunkering in with a shiny drinks trolley full of spirits in preparation for a cocktail making party!
+Meanwhile, there is nothing quite like bunkering in with a shiny drinks trolley full of spirits to make delicious cocktails.
+While we all love hot chocolate, getting a bit more adventurous with lockdown drinks is easy with a few great cocktail recipes.

 Although we are currently closed, we thought we would share the love with some epic cocktail recipes that you can make at home (and THEN, when ‘rona is past) come in a try our cocktails the Saros Bar version!